Real Estate Property Website Strategy: Converting Buyers to Leads

 This content qualifies prospects and builds trust before they reach listings.

-Optimize Listing Detail and Photography
+Optimise Listing Detail and Photography

-We analyzed 50 real estate listings.
+We analysed 50 real estate listings.
 Those with 15+ professional photos received 3x more inquiries than those with 5-6 photos.
 Listings with detailed descriptions (neighborhood context, lifestyle messaging, not just specs) received 2x more inquiries.

 Each listing should have: